 The enforcement of these laws is difficult.
 Finding the guilty party of burying a stump is easiest when they are caught in the act.
 But normally, people are wise enough to bury stumps without the help of law enforcement personnel.
 Or they just bury stumps not knowing that they are doing anything wrong.
 Finding the perpetrator many years later when a sinkhole causes damage or takes a life is much more difficult, and sometimes even safeguarded by law.
 The statute of limitations in each state varies for criminal acts and normally expires within a few years which is typically less time than that of a decaying stump.
 But if caught, offenders typically face a fine or are told to cease stump burying until proper permissions are obtained.

 In addition to sinkholes, buried stumps and tree debris can contribute to other problems.
 Rotting wood will attract roaches and carpenter ants.
 Additionally, if the rotting wood contains moisture, foul water will leak into the ground.
 Which may be a concern for areas near artesian wells or where groundwater is a water source.

-The next time you remove a tree and want to bury the stump, think about the ramifications--not only for you, but for others.
+The next time you remove a tree and want to bury the stump, think about the ramifications--not only for you but for others.
 Talk to your local jurisdiction about and laws or ordinances and then make your decision.
-Burying it might be the best option, or you may just want to remove it all together.
+Burying it might be the best option, or you may just want to remove it altogether.